 > "$BASE/api/relay/check"

-• relayConnected — WebSocket connection is open for this user
+• relayConnected — WebSocket is open for this user

 • fetcherSet — the relay fetcher is wired into VoyagerApi and SalesNavApi